Raul-code1/Raul-code1/README.md

 Hi 👋 My name is Raul Pineda but you can call me Yudo
 ============================

-I want to become a full  stack
+I want to become a full  stack developer
 -------------------------------------------------------

-ive been learning to code for 1 year. i started with html and css and I'm currently trying to master React JS, start learning React Native and  MERN stack
+ive been learning to code for 1 year. i started with html and css and I'm currently trying to master React JS, start learning Backend stuff .

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [raulpineda7b28@gmail.com](mailto:raulpineda7b28@gmail.com)